Order batching using an approximation for the distance travelled by pickers: Computational results

-For no-reversal routing (where pickers/trolleys can only reverse direction at the end of a subaisle) we can see that for 33 of the 42 test problems we obtain the same solution as in Table~\ref{table1} (as indicated by a percentage deviation of zero).
-For two of the larger problems that are not solved to proven optimality in Table~\ref{table1} we obtain better solutions (as indicated by negative percentage deviations).
-Over all the test problems considered the average percentage deviation is -0.07\%, so a very slight improvement in routing quality.
+For no-reversal routing (where pickers/trolleys can only reverse direction at the end of a subaisle) we can see that for 33 of the 42 test problems we obtain the same solution as the optimal approach (as indicated by a percentage deviation of zero).
+For two of the larger problems that are not solved to proven optimality we obtain better solutions (as indicated by negative percentage deviations).
+Over all the test problems considered the average percentage deviation is $-0.07$\%, so a very slight improvement in routing quality.
 However the computation time required is much less.
 For no-reversal routing the average computation time in Table~\ref{table2} is 272.8 seconds to solve the distance approximation, and a further 0.3 seconds for routing, so a total of 273.1 seconds.
-By comparison the average computation time for no-reversal routing in Table~\ref{table1} is 2858.1 seconds.
-So for the test problems examined the distance approximation approach presented in this paper requires only $100(273.1/2858.1)= 9.6\%$ of the time required by \cite{valle2017}, but gives very slightly better quality solutions when considering no-reversal routing.
+By comparison the average computation time for the optimal approach for no-reversal routing is 2858.1 seconds.
+So for the test problems examined the distance approximation approach presented in this paper requires only $100(273.1/2858.1)= 9.6\%$ of the time required by the optimal approach, but gives very slightly better quality solutions when considering no-reversal routing.

 With respect to reversal routing (where pickers/trolleys can reverse direction after traversing only part of one or more subaisles) it is clear from the distance approximation developed above that at no stage did we attempt to account for reversal in a subaisle.
 For this reason we would expect the quality of the routing to be poorer than for the no-reversal case.
 However there may be computational advantages in using our distance approximation approach to batch orders for reversal routing.